-During any reset that has an influence on the IOM handler (see figure 80) the pin FSC is set to '1', the pin SDS1 is set to '0' and pin BCL, DD and DU are in the high-impedance state.
+During any reset that has an influence on the IOM handler (see figure 75) the pin FSC is set to'1', the pin SDS1 is set to'0' and pin BCL, DD and DU are in the high-impedance state.

-During any reset that has an influence on the codec (see figure 80) the pins LSP, LSN, HOP and HON are in the high-impedance state.
+During any reset that has an influence on the codec (see figure 75) the pins LSP, LSN, HOP and HON are in the high-impedance state.

-During any reset that has an influence on the transceiver (see figure 80) the pins Lla and Llb are in the high-impedance state.
+During any reset that has an influence on the transceiver (see figure 75) the pins Via and LIb are in the high-impedance state.

-During hardware reset or a reset caused by the undervoltage detection the pins SDX and INT are in the high-impedance state.
+During hardware reset the pins SDX and $\overline{\text{INT}}$ are in the high-impedance state.

-A hardware reset and a reset caused by the undervoltage detection is always output at pin $\overline{\text{RSTO}}/\text{SDS2}$.
-This reset will be released by the falling edge of BCL following the release of the pin $\overline{\text{RST}}$ (if the undervoltage detection is disabled) or after 64 ms (if the undervoltage detection is enabled).
+A hardware reset is always output at pin $\overline{RSTO}/SDS2$.
+This reset will be released by the falling edge of BCL following the release of the pin \overline{RST} .